Rates of Convergence in the Central Limit Theorem for Markov Chains, with an Application to TD Learning: An Application to TD Learning

 \section{An Application to TD Learning}

-Temporal Difference (TD) Learning is a common method to learn the performance of a policy in reinforcement learning; see \cite{bertsekas1996neuro,sutton2018reinforcement} for details.
-In \cite{tsitsiklis1996analysis}, it was shown that TD learning can be represented as a jump Markovian linear dynamical system as follows:
+Temporal Difference (TD) Learning is a common method to learn the performance of a policy in reinforcement learning; see \citep{bertsekas1996neuro,sutton2018reinforcement} for details.
+In \citep{tsitsiklis1996analysis}, it was shown that TD learning can be represented as a jump Markovian linear dynamical system as follows:

 where $\theta_k\in \Re^d,$ $\epsilon_k$ is the stepsize, $\{X_k\}_{k\geq 0}$ is a finite state-space Markov chain, $A(X_k)$ is a $d\times d$ matrix, $b(X_k)$ is a $d$-dimensional vector and $\theta_0$ being some constant vector.
-We make the following assumptions. \begin{assumption} We assume that the TD learning algorithms satisfies the following conditions: \begin{enumerate} \item $\{X_k\}$ is an irreducible, aperioidic, finite state Markov chain.
-So it satisfies Assumption~\ref{assume: MC}, item (1). \item Let $\bar{A}:=E_{X_k\sim\pi}(A(X_k)).$ Then, $-\bar{A}$ is a Hurwitz matrix, i.e., all eigenvalues have strictly negative real parts. \end{enumerate} $\diamond$ \end{assumption}
+We make the following assumptions. \begin{assumption} We assume that the TD learning algorithms satisfies the following conditions: \begin{enumerate} \item $\{X_k\}$ is an irreducible, aperiodic, finite state Markov chain.
+So it satisfies Assumption~\ref{assume: MC}, item (1). \item Let $\bar{A}:=E_{X_k\sim\pi}(A(X_k)).$ Then, $-\bar{A}$ is a Hurwitz matrix, i.e., all eigenvalues have strictly negative real parts. \end{enumerate} $\diamond$ \end{assumption} The first item in the assumption is standard in the reinforcement learning literature \citep{sutton2018reinforcement}, while the second item has been established for TD learning in \citep{tsitsiklis1996analysis}.

-Define $\theta^*$ by $\bar{A}\theta^*+\bar{b}=0,$ where $\bar{b}=E_{X_k\sim\pi}(b(X_k)).$ Here, we are interested in the Polyak-Ruppert averaged version of the TD-learning algorithm, i.e., Our main result of this section characterizes the rate of convergence of this algorithm for an appropriately chosen $\epsilon$.
+Define $\theta^*$ by $\bar{A}\theta^*+\bar{b}=0,$ where $\bar{b}=E_{X_k\sim\pi}(b(X_k)).$ Here, we are interested in the Polyak-Ruppert averaged version of the TD-learning algorithm, i.e., Our main result of this section characterizes the rate of convergence of this algorithm for an appropriately chosen $\{\epsilon_k\}$.
 As in the previous theorem, we have chosen to write the result using the $\mathcal{O}$ notation rather than making the constants explicit, but these constants can be made explicit by following the details the proof of the theorem.

 \begin{theorem} Under Assumption~\ref{assume: TD}, and with $\epsilon_k=1/(k+1)^\delta,$ $\delta\in (0.5,1)$ the following rate of convergence holds: